-The Planning Board supports the proposed revisions to the intensity and dimensional standards for the IE (Industrial, Employment) Zone since the Planning Board concurs with Planning Department staff that the originally-approved intensity and dimensional standards for the zone missed the mark, particularly with regard to the maximum lot coverage and minimum required green area for development in the IE Zone.
+This bill is the product of a working group including the Planning Department, Office of the County Executive, and County Council in direct response to numerous concerns expressed by the development community and property owners pertaining to the intensity and dimensional standards for the IE (Industrial, Employment) Zone.
+The Planning Board acknowledges the originally-approved intensity and dimensional standards for this zone missed the mark, particularly with regard to the maximum lot coverage and minimum required green area for development in this zone.